Crossing into Morocco – From Ceuta to Melilla

 Leaving behind the fortified walls and Spanish signage of Ceuta, we set off on one of the more unusual overland journeys in the world: a drive through Morocco to get from one Spanish exclave and city-state to another: Melilla.

-The plan was simple enough.
-Reda, a highly reputable local Moroccan fixer, had arranged for his driver Mostafa to meet us directly at our hotel in Ceuta.
-But as anyone who’s traveled in this part of the world might guess: plans have a way of expected surprises; you’re just not sure what it would look like.
+Our plan was to avoid all of that shenanigans: just drive from Ceuta to Melilla direct via Morocco without leaving the continent or crossing a body of water.
+It sounds simple enough.
+So I found Reda, a highly reputable local Moroccan fixer, who arranged for his driver Mostafa to meet us directly at our hotel in Ceuta.
+But as anyone who’s traveled in this part of the world might guess: there’s always going to be surprises; you’re just not sure what it would look like.

 We were supposed to be picked up by 9am outside our hotel, but by 10:30am it became clear that Mostafa was getting stuck in a bureaucratic tangle of border paperwork, and our pickup would ultimately be delayed by about 4 hours.